Home Cocktails Cocktail French Negroni

 Common Mistake

-A common mistake is over-stirring the cocktail, which can dilute the flavors; aim for 40 to 45 revolutions for optimal chilling without excessive dilution.
+A common mistake is over-stirring the cocktail, which can dilute the flavors; aim for a balance between chilling and maintaining the drink's integrity.

 Frequently Asked Questions